 People often judge how old we are by the appearance of our skin.
 Free radicals generated from UV radiation and pollution attack our skin from the outside.
-Within our bodies, free radicals produced as a by-product of cellular reactions cause skin damage from within if not kept in check by our bodies own supply of antioxidants such as coenzyme Q10 (COQ10).
+Within our bodies, free radicals produced as a by-product of cellular reactions cause skin damage from within if not kept in check by our bodies own supply of antioxidants such as coenzyme Q10 (CoQ10).
 This leads to oxidative stress which contributes to sagging skin, wrinkles and uneven blotchy pigmentation.
-Research has shown that antioxidants can reduce oxidative stress related skin damage and help retain the skin’s youthful qualities.
-MitoQ is a revolutionary targeted form of CoQ10 that can improve skin appearance when taken in conjunction with a healthy diet and exercise.
+Research has shown that antioxidants can help reduce oxidative stress related skin damage and help retain the skin’s youthful qualities.
+MitoQ® is a revolutionary targeted form of CoQ10 that can revitalize the appearance of skin when taken in conjunction with a healthy diet and regular exercise.

 Our skin is a fascinating organ.
 Made up of three main layers; the epidermis, dermis and subcutaneous tissue, it not only protects us from the outside world but performs many remarkable functions as well.

-Oxidative stress contributes to a decline in skin appearance and evidence also suggests it plays a role in the development of serous and minor skin conditions.
-Oxidative stress occurs when free radicals are not kept in check by our body’s own levels of antioxidants and are left to destroy tissues.
+Oxidative stress contributes to a decline in youthful skin appearance and evidence also suggests it plays a role in the development of serious and minor skin conditions.
+Oxidative stress occurs when free radicals are not kept in check by our body’s own levels of antioxidants and are left to destroy or damage tissues.

 This is why you need to take action today!
-Research has shown that antioxidants such as COQ10 improve mitochondrial function and help improve skin appearance at a cellular level.
-MitoQ is a revolutionary targeted form of COQ10 that is absorbed rapidly through the skin and selectively accumulates inside the mitochondria of cells.
+Research has shown that antioxidants such as CoQ10 improve mitochondrial function and may help improve skin appearance at a cellular level.
+MitoQ® is a revolutionary targeted form of CoQ10 that is absorbed well through the skin and selectively accumulates inside the mitochondria of cells.
 Mitochondria are a major site of free radical production and present in almost every cell of our body.
-MitoQ's potent antioxidant activity neutralises free radicals reducing oxidative stress.
-Applying MitoQ cream or taking MitoQ supplements in addition to eating fresh, unprocessed food and exercising well can support your skin and help retain its youthful qualities for many more years to come.
+MitoQ®'s potent CoQ10 antioxidant activity neutralizes free radicals helping to reduce oxidative stress.
+Applying MitoQ® cream or taking MitoQ® supplements in addition to eating fresh, unprocessed food and exercising well can support your skin and help retain its youthful appearance for many more years to come.

 Aging Skin.
 Dermnet NZ. http://www.dermnetnz.org/site-age-specific/ageing.html